Personal Safety Program

 About the Personal Safety Program

-The Personal Safety Program is offered for free to schools in Dutchess County and provides age-appropriate, in-class instruction on sexual abuse prevention, bullying prevention, and digital safety to youth Pre-K through 8th grade.
-The program utilizes the Monique Burr Foundation‘s evidence-based curriculum, Child Safety Matters and Teen Safety Matters to teach youth the 5 Safety Rules they can use to keep themselves safe in any unwanted or unsafe situation.
+The Personal Safety Program is offered for free to schools in Dutchess County and provides age-appropriate, in-class instruction on sexual abuse prevention, bullying prevention, and digital safety to youth Pre-K through 12th grade.

+For PreK-8th grade, the program utilizes the Monique Burr Foundation‘s evidence-based curriculum, Child Safety Matters and Teen Safety Matters to teach youth the 5 Safety Rules they can use to keep themselves safe in any unwanted or unsafe situation.
 This program also helps schools meet the requirements of Erin’s Law, a law passed in New York State requiring public schools to provide a prevention-oriented sexual abuse program.

 Why your school should consider the Personal Safety Program